rusnakrenata/qa_mtc/README.md

 ## 1. Introduction

 Efficient traffic management is essential to minimizing congestion in modern transportation systems.
-In this study, we formulate a binary optimization problem to assign a set of cars to predefined trases (routes), such that each car selects exactly one trase, while minimizing overall congestion caused by multiple cars sharing the same trase.
+In this study, we formulate a binary optimization problem to assign a set of cars to predefined routes, such that each car selects exactly one route, while minimizing overall congestion caused by multiple cars sharing the same route.
 We encode the problem in the form of a **Quadratic Unconstrained Binary Optimization (QUBO)** model, suitable for solving via quantum annealing or classical heuristics.

 ---